 College: Baruch College -This peer-reviewed journal, edited by Baruch’s Susan Tenneriello, is published by the Pirandello Society of America, “a membership organization dedicated to the study of Luigi Pirandello’s work and its impact on modern literature and theatre.”

-College: Graduate Center - Brooklyn College -Edited by Martin Elsky (Graduate Center, Brooklyn College), this “leading American journal of Renaissance studies … provide[s] an important forum for articles of original and significant research and interpretation, as well as surveys of the field, forums, and colloquia that benefit the ongoing development of Renaissance scholarship.”
+College: Graduate Center - Brooklyn College -The official journal of the Renaissance Society of America which is housed at the CUNY Graduate Center, this “leading American journal of Renaissance studies … provide[s] an important forum for articles of original and significant research and interpretation, as well as surveys of the field, forums, and colloquia that benefit the ongoing development of Renaissance scholarship.”
+Sarah Covington of the Queens College history department currently serves as the book review editor.

 College: Graduate Center -Published through the Répertoire International de Littérature Musicale at the Graduate Center, this is “a comprehensive music bibliography featuring [information] … on traditional music, popular music and classical music, representing disciplines that include musicology, ethnomusicology, pedagogy, psychology, anthropology, [and] sociology.”